 It’s something to keep in mind for our own day-to-day.
 While many of us find ourselves in offices where a great-fitting dress shirt and trouser combo can both get us through the day and keep Human Resources happy, when it’s time for a surprise client visit or new business meeting, showing up in your shirtsleeves doesn’t bring the right level of respect and formality.
 When working remotely, the same rule applies: Nobody would be surprised if you showed up for your Zoom conference in a T-shirt or henley, but wouldn’t a blazer or lightweight jacket command a bit more respect?
-Here we’ve gathered some of our favorite knit blazers, chore jackets, cardigans, and bomber jackets that will jazz up your spring work wardrobe, and enhance your on-screen presence.
+Here we’ve gathered some of our favorite menswear essentials— from knit blazers, chore jackets, smoking jackets, cardigans, and bomber jackets that will jazz up your work-from-home wardrobe, and enhance your on-screen presence.

 Bonobos Italian Knit Blazer